About the San Diego Division

 Fast forward to 2020, and the San Diego Division is a very active Division of the National Model Railroad Association.
 We hold 12 meetings or events each year.
 We also have a very talented and diverse group of model railroaders who also enjoy rail fanning.
-Our members model in multiple scales and many have completed multiple categories in the NMRA Achievement Program and have won the coveted NMRA Master Model Railroader® title.
+Our members model in multiple scales and many have completed multiple categories in the NMRA Achievement Program and multiple members have completed all the requirements for the coveted NMRA Master Model Railroader® title.

 When the Coronavirus pandemic began to quarantine the entire world in late March and early April of 2020, our Division had a hiccup in holding our regular monthly meeting and our April 2020 meeting was cancelled.
 However, our leadership quickly got Zoom meetings up and running.
 Since May 2020, have held very successful meetings (and planning meetings) through Zoom and look forward to using this technology for, most likely, every meeting in the future.
 Our first in-person meeting, since the 2020 Covid-19 pandemic began was held in August 2021.